 WHAT IS MY TIME FOR SURGERY?

-We will not be able to give you your arrival time until the Thursday before surgery, and is subject to change up to the morning of your procedure.
+We will not be able to give you an arrival time until the Thursday before surgery, and is subject to change up to the morning of your procedure.
 Surgery arrival times can be as early as 6:15 AM for the first patient of the day.
 The surgeons generally do the cataract surgeries first, followed by their specialty cases.
 If you have any scheduling preferences, please let us know and we will do our best to be accommodating.
-Please understand that surgery schedules are constantly changing, and we continue to do our best to accommodate you.
+Please understand that surgery schedules are constantly changing, and we continue to do our best to assist your needs.